6G Mobile Communications

 Everywhere, anytime, and ubiquitous – for mobile communications to fulfill the promise of universal availability, it has become clear over the past few years that a restriction to terrestrial connectivity is not sufficient.
 The “Non-Terrestrial Networks“ of the fifth generation of mobile communications, which integrate satellites into the communications infrastructure, will be further diversified and expanded by an additional dimension with 6G.
 Ground, air, and space combine to form multi-layered 3D networks, for instance, incorporating drones, airplanes, or High Altitude Platform Stations (HAPS) into mobile communications in addition to satellites.
 This increases its resilience to external influences, but with every additional layer and element, the need for coordination also grows.

 We are addressing this challenge in various ways.
 To replicate the processes and structures of the highly dynamic and complex 3D networks, we have developed a 6G-capable system-level simulator that can evaluate potentials and limits in practice-relevant scenarios.
-Furthermore, we investigate how terrestrial and non-terrestrial radio transmission can coexist in the same frequency bands without interfering with each other.
-Here, we are developing AI methods and simulation tools that can harmonize the interplay of multiple radio systems.
+Furthermore, we investigate how terrestrial and non-terrestrial mobile communication systems can be integrated to coexist within the same frequency bands and enable seamless connectivity even in remote areas.
+Here, we develop AI methods and simulation tools that can harmonize the interplay of multiple radio systems while taking the open O-RAN architecture into account.
 In addition, we are researching new waveforms for 3D networks that are so energy-efficient that even capacity-limited satellites can process high data rates.

 Reference projects on 6G mobile communications